-- Siege of Sardath has you come across a potions-brewing machine which helps you create your own shapeshifting potion by combining various ingredients you obtained throughout your quest, although if you mix the wrong ingredients, you will be severely penalized (the worst outcome is getting transformed into a living mist... forever).
+- Siege of Sardath has you come across a potions-brewing machine that helps you create your own shape-shifting potion by combining various ingredients you obtained throughout your quest, although if you mix the wrong ingredients, you will be severely penalized (the worst outcome is getting transformed into a living mist... forever).

 - Spellbreaker: You will need to seek Sam Boggart, a frogman potions master, who will help you create a series of magic potions to aid your quest.
-Among those, you will need Sam's help to create a potion that resists fire, and another that repels a magically-summoned swarm of spiders.
+Among those, you will need a potion that resists fire, and another that repels a magically-summoned swarm of spiders.

 - Stealer of Souls has an alternate subquest for the players, where if they help a lizard capable of human speech get rid of two giant birds threatening its nest, the lizard will reward players with a potion that increase their speed in battle.

 - Harry Potter: Potions are frequently used in the series, and there's a dedicated class at Hogwarts for teaching how to make them.
 Potions are a very "passive" form of magic, in that no active spellcasting is used in the preparation or use; instead, they draw upon the properties of the items used in making them and modified through very careful mixing and brewing (but it's also said that people with no magic talent, including a Muggle Born of Mages, cannot brew potions, so it still requires some passive magic ability).
 Properly brewed potions can do almost anything when drunk; improperly made ones tend to explode, become highly poisonous or just dissolve the cauldron.